Amedeo Minghi: Life and career

 Minghi has written songs for Andrea Bocelli, Mietta, Mia Martini, Anna Oxa, Marcella Bella, Gianni Morandi and Rossana Casale among others, and composed several musical scores for films and television series, including Fantaghirò (also known as Cave of the Golden Rose).
+In 2013, Justin Timberlake sampled Minghi's "Lustful" in "Only When I Walk Away", part of the album The 20/20 Experience – 2 of 2.